 Regarding supply-side risks, SDCP is aware of the generation variability/intermittency associated with certain renewable technologies as well as the possibility of curtailment (based on pricing considerations or market directives) during certain times of day/year.
-In the case of new-build renewable projects, SDCP is also aware of the possibility of project delays and, potentially, project failure.
+In the case of newbuild renewable projects, SDCP is also aware of the possibility of project delays and, potentially, project failure.
 Such circumstances can materially diminish renewable energy deliveries, jeopardizing the achievement of RPS compliance and exposing the organization to unexpected financial consequences.
 This noted, a primary objective of the SDCP's CCA program is offering participating customers stable and competitive retail generation rates, so the organization must balance generalized over-purchasing of certain compliance products, including RPS-eligible renewable energy, with related budgetary impacts.
-In its RPS planning process, SDCP has considered such impacts as well as previous procurement practices observed by successful

-California CCAs, which have satisfied applicable compliance mandates reflected in California's RPS program.
-CCAs are exposed to considerable compliance risk at the time of, and in the few years immediately following, program launch, as load variability is generally highest during this period of time and organizational creditworthiness is generally weakest (due to the considerable costs associated with CCA implementation, the timing related to program expenditures and revenue receipts, and the methodical pace at which financial reserves are typically accrued during early-stage operations).
-To the best of SDCP's knowledge, few early-stage CCAs have experienced difficulties with generalized renewable energy procurement, but long-term RPS contracting has been more challenging - typical lead times (between contract execution and project completion) associated with new-build renewable energy projects are often 2-3 years or longer, and related power supply contracting efforts are rarely initiated so far in advance of service commencement.
-With this observation in mind, early-stage CCAs must either: 1) focus RPS contracting efforts on existing renewable generating resources; or 2) accept failure/delay risks associated with new-build renewable projects placed under contract near the time of CCA launch by incorporating reasonable planning reserves to mitigate such risks.
-SDCP's VAMO allocation elections, however, serve as a mitigating factor when considering long-term RPS compliance risk, as the typical lead time associated with new-build renewable generating projects does not apply to these deliveries (which would begin occurring in 2023).
+In its RPS planning process, SDCP has considered such impacts as well as previous procurement practices, which have satisfied applicable compliance mandates reflected in California's RPS program.
+Long-term RPS procurement typical lead times (between contract execution and project completion) associated with new-build renewable energy projects are often 2-3 years or longer.
+It is becoming more common-place that contracting efforts are initiated further in advance of service commencement than was the norm.
+With this observation in mind, SDCP must either: 1) focus RPS contracting efforts on existing renewable generating resources; or 2) accept failure/delay risks associated with new-build renewable projects placed under contract by incorporating reasonable planning reserves to mitigate such risks.
+SDCP's VAMO allocation elections, however, serve as a mitigating factor when considering long-term RPS compliance risk, as the typical lead time associated with new-build renewable generating projects does not apply to these deliveries (which began in 2022).
 In the case of SDCP, a balanced approach has been pursued, which has entailed contracting efforts focused on both existing and new renewable generating resources, thereby minimizing, but not eliminating, risks associated with compliance shortfalls.
-With SDCP's planned expansion in 2023, resource planning and procurement efforts have been focused on addressing known increases in the organization's RPS needs, particularly long-term RPS needs.
-Prior to its upcoming expansion activities, SDCP expected to have a long-term RPS surplus in CP4, but this situation has now changed.
-SDCP elected to receive 100 percent of available long-term VAMO allocations to help satisfy this compliance mandate.
+With SDCP's expansion in 2023, resource planning and procurement efforts were focused on addressing known increases in the organization's RPS needs, particularly long-term RPS needs.
+Prior to its expansion activities, SDCP expected to have a long-term RPS surplus in CP4.
+SDCP elected to receive 100 percent of available long-term VAMO allocations, and MO awards, to help satisfy this compliance mandate.
 Regardless of the eventual long-term contracting opportunities that may be pursued by SDCP, the organization intends to pursue contract volumes in sufficient quantity to accommodate one or more project failures amongst SDCP's currently executed contracts and upcoming contract opportunities.
 SDCP has evaluated volumetric risk (due to project delays and/or under performance) in its updated risk assessment, as further described below, and has accounted for such impacts within Appendix C.